Featured Article: Solving Communication Issues with Interpretation

-- – The visual support associated with Video Remote Interpreting can provide enhanced accuracy for spoken language over using OPI.
+- Enhanced Accuracy – The visual support associated with Video Remote Interpreting can provide enhanced accuracy for spoken language over using OPI.
 The ability of the Interpreter to see body language, and the ability of the LEP to see the Interpreter’s body language.
 Also, hearing loss crosses all boundaries, perhaps the LEP has a hearing loss as well, and needs to read the lips of the Interpreter to fully understand them.

-- – Video remote interpretation fills the gap between over-the-phone and on-site interpretation services.
+- Cost-Effective – Video remote interpretation fills the gap between over-the-phone and on-site interpretation services.
 Conventional on-site interpreting typically requires at least a two-hour minimum charge and possibly mileage and travel charges.
 VRI services can help optimize your interpretation budget while adding the benefit of visual support.
 When searching for a VRI provider, be sure to ask if there are hourly minimums associated with VRI technology.
 Additionally, some services require you to rent or purchase devices.

 Benefits for Law Enforcement